LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module2/lab1.rst.txt

 ..
 NOTE::

    The current URI has ``/presentation#/`` appended to the end of it.
-This is an iControl LX extension responsible for rendering the iControl REST resource in the web interface.
+This is an iControl LX Extension responsible for rendering the iControl REST resource in the web interface.

 #.
 Remove the appended ``presentation#/`` and note the raw JSON representation (you will be re-prompted to enter your user credentials ``admin/admin``):